 In January 2011, BlogPulse reported that over 150 million blogs currently exist on the web.

-You can find a blog on pretty much anything… basket weaving, bodybuilding, airplanes you name it, it’s probably out there.
+You can find a blog on pretty much anything… basket weaving, bodybuilding you name it it’s there.
 If an interest exists, there’s probably a blog dedicated to it.

 That means that content is becoming increasingly niche.
 Publications that try to be everything to everyone are getting undercut by highly targeted blogs.
 These niche sites are filling in the gaps.